cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## BOSH Director

-The Director is the core orchestrating component in BOSH which controls creation of VMs, deployment and other life cycle events of software and services.
+The Director is the core orchestrating component in BOSH which controls creation of VMs, deployment, and other life cycle events of software and services.

 ## BOSH CLI

-The BOSH Command Line Interface is the mechansim for users to interact with BOSH using a terminal session.
+The BOSH Command Line Interface is the mechanism for users to interact with BOSH using a terminal session.
 BOSH commands follow the format shown below:

 	$bosh [--verbose] [--config|-c <FILE>] [--cache-dir <DIR>]
             [--force] [--no-color] [--skip-director-checks] [--quiet]